 VidaCaixa's aim is to contribute towards the transition to a net-zero economy through the reduction of the impact of its investments.
-As proof of the Entity's commitment to the clean energy transition, VidaCaixa is a member of the Net Zero Asset Owner Alliance, which is committed to net zero emissions by 2050.
+As proof of the Entity's responsibility to energy transition, as an insurance company, VidaCaixa is a member of the Net-Zero Asset Owner Alliance, through which it commits to net-zero emissions by 2050 and to apply the Alliance's recommendations on thermal coal, as defined in its 'Thermal Coal Position paper'.